 PatientPop has experienced rapid employee growth since our founding in 2014.
 Nowadays, it’s not unusual to see new hire classes of 10, 15, 20, or even as many as 30(!) employees.

 Joining a new company can be stressful, which is why we make it a top priority to ensure a welcoming and helpful introduction to PatientPop through our employee onboarding program, NEX (New Employee Experience).
-PatientPop NEX is a four-day program meant to build a foundational understanding of who we are, what we do, and how we work together to help healthcare practices (and our employees!) grow and thrive.
+PatientPop NEX is a three-day program meant to build a foundational understanding of who we are, what we do, and how we work together to help healthcare practices (and our employees!) grow and thrive.

 To give everyone outside of our company a better understanding of NEX, I sat down with Tasin Chowdhury, a new PatientPop Customer Success Manager.
 Tasin worked in account management roles for a couple of other technology companies before joining our team in April 2019.
 Read on for his take on NEX.